 Xero is a Colorado company that embodies many of the state’s qualities.
 Coloradans love being outdoors and want their products to last.
 With its durable straps, Xeros are a great running option, no matter where you live.

 Best for: Hiking and running in dry environments

-The Bedrock Cairn is the best running sandal for those who prefer thong-style huarache sandals.
+The Bedrock Cairn are ultra-popular among both trail runners and hikers.
 These feel like there’s nothing on your feet and they’re quite packable, minimal, and durable.
 Plus, there are different footbeds to choose from, and their website has a great comparison chart to help you decide.

 The Vibram soles are rugged, lightweight, and replaceable.
 My former boss raved about how grippy they were when he ran in the dry Los Angeles desert.

 The Bedrock Cairn comes in both men’s and women’s models.
 Their website also has size templates for finding the correct size.
 These awesome sandals are the most popular and highest-rated on the REI website.

 Top-Notch Minimalist Runners

 Earth Runners Circadian Adventure

 Earth Runners is a small, humble, sustainable business that makes excellent barefoot sandals.
 Their close-to-the-earth fit connects you to the ground as if you were wearing nothing.
 You’ll swear you can feel the full variety of terrain beneath your feet.